 - Bachelor’s degree and five to seven years of professional experience developing and delivering training and facilitation services (in absence of Bachelor’s degree, six or more years of similar professional experience).

-- Commitment to and understanding of racial and health equity, youth development, coalition development and strong understanding of the root causes of inequities and how racism is a public health crisis.
+- Commitment to and understanding of racial and health equity, youth development, harm reduction, coalition development and strong understanding of the root causes of inequities and how racism is a public health crisis.

 - Demonstrated experience and skills in training development, delivery, and facilitation, including virtually.